-Sharing Folder or Gallery Contents
+Sharing Folders or Gallery files

 This article goes through various alternatives on how to achieve sharing a folder's contents.
 You might also be interested in the general documentation on collaboration and sharing.